UBC-MOAD/ccar-modeling-docs/code-notes/TRC/Read_files.rst

     The netCDF4 file should have the same longtitude/latitude dimensions as the file :kbd:`coordinate.nc` in your case.
 The time dimension should be
     "UNLIMITED" and *var_name* is the variable you want :kbd:`MY_TRC` to read.

-    The arrange of the dimensions (For Python users) should be (TIME, LAT, LON)
+    The arrangment of the dimensions (For Python users) should be (TIME, LAT, LON).

 :file:`namelist_my_trc`::